keshav5678/keshavprojects/python/games/README.md

 # Games

-sadly font and sounds cannot be uploaded after many attempts. you have to make your own sounds.
+sadly the fonts and sounds cannot be uploaded after many attempts. you have to make your own sounds.

 for the font,
 - download the 'chewy' font from google fonts.